 Beyond the bold-faced World Cups, Aspen has hosted thousands of other races, from regional junior competitions to celebrity events—even the infamous 24 Hours of Aspen where alpine skiers continuously (and eventually, deliriously) lapped Ajax for an entire 24 hours.

 “There’s so much ski racing history in Aspen,” says Steven Nyman, who at age 40 is the US Ski Team’s most senior member.
 “And it’s a great town.
 I always loved racing there—whether it was a Roch Cup race or Nor Am.”
 But the return of America’s Downhill for 2023 is special.
 “It’s one of the top downhills in America,” says Nyman.
 “I’m excited to go back and race there, and I hope it remains a consistent part of the tour.”

-From a rope towing up the hill and tucking down on wooden planks to decades of global greats shattering records (and sometimes their bodies), ski racing is all intricately and eclectically woven into the history of Aspen.
+From a rope tow and wooden planks to decades of global greats shattering records (and sometimes their bodies), ski racing is all intricately and eclectically woven into the history of Aspen.
 Like the mountains that cradle this small but mighty town, the stories are vast—full of guts, glory, memorable personalities, and the stories that will eventually become legends.